 When the Guild was formed, it was a requirement that all applicants be tertiaries, although this was dropped in October 1928 at the suggestion of the Dominican Order.
 Presumably, they were uncomfortable with the idea that people may feel obliged to take on the role of tertiary for ulterior motives.

 When Desmond Chute left the Guild to become a priest, he retained his membership of the Third Order.
 As such, he incorporated a pattern of Dominican living into his daily ministry without being accountable to the Dominican hierarchy.
 In this way, my understanding is that he was not bound by vows of poverty.
 Today, clergy who live in this way are referred to as members of the Dominican Priestly Fraternity.

 Susan Faulkner’s memoir records that for services in the Chapel, tertiaries would sit at the front, facing each other while others would use the benches arranged facing the altar.

 There was also a clause in the Articles of Association of the company that if the Guild was wound up, any surplus would be given to the Dominican Order.
 This was removed in 1972 and meant that the crafts-men and women were the effective owners of a valuable asset (the land on which the workshops stood) and this played a part in the eventually closure.

 The Hound of St Dominic

-Most depiction of St Dominic include a dog holding a burning touch in his mouth and, indeed, this became the emblem of the Guild.
+Most depictions of St Dominic include a dog holding a burning touch in his mouth and, indeed, this became the emblem of the Guild.

 The Dominican dog goes back to a vision St. Dominic’s mother supposedly had before she had him.
 Struggling with infertility, she was making a pilgrimage to the Abbey of Santo Domingo de Silos in Spain when she dreamed that a dog jumped from her womb holding a torch and set everything around them on fire.
 Soon after, she conceived a son with her husband and named him Dominic, after the abbey she had visited.